VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 3.0.2 =

+- Major Fix: WooCommerce mode now pays to the smallest unit based on the rounding in WooCommerce settings. ie: 1, 0.01, 0.0001 and so on.
+Check your hash settings!
+- Fix: Removed but that allowed TeraWallet on while Pro Mode was off (Sorry)
+- Fix: Fixed issue where current balance was not loading correctly before pushing button
+- Update: Brackets removed as no longer needed in this format for better readability

 = 3.0.1 =

 - Update: Added specific settings to each power level as previous version was unusable to some users.